Congratulations! Let us know your lessons learned and how our products have helped you prepare.

 Thanks again to all of you for your valuable advice, suggestions and LLS and wish every one success and happiness in life.

-Last Edit: 5 years 3 weeks ago by Srinivasa Chekuri.
+Last edit: by Srinivasa Chekuri.
 Reason: Exam Version and Date PMP Earned

 I did see a post on the new exam pattern on a forum about a person who has taken exam on 09/22.
 He mentioned that he followed the same old pattern with respect to study and he did n't find any thing different and was pretty confident with respect to results as it will come after 3 to 4 weeks.